What Does CBD Stand For?

 And that was only one study.
 The anxiolytic (anxiety-reducing) effects of it in all its forms are well documented.

-In a summary review of various clinical studies, one team of researchers concluded that the rate at which CBD can reduce symptoms obsessive-compulsive disorder (OCD), panic disorder, post-traumatic stress disorder (PTSD), and other anxiety disorders was remarkable enough to warrant further and greater research.
+In a summary review of various clinical studies, one team of researchers concluded that the rate at which CBD can reduce symptoms obsessive-compulsive disorder (OCD), panic disorder, post-traumatic stress disorder (PTSD), and other anxiety disorders were remarkable enough to warrant further and greater research.

 CBD Oil for Inflammatory Bowel Disease (IBD)